JIPMER Information Technology Services (JITS)

 The Hospital Information Services Unit (HISU) was formed to computerize the record-keeping of hospital and patients’ information and manage a network linking of all the hospital wards, OPDs, OTs, Blood Bank, Laboratory Investigation Services, Pharmacy, other ancillary services and the office of the Medical Superintendent.

-- Setting up of hospital-wide state of the art local area network for computerizing and interlinking of all the wards in main hospital, EMS and wards in Super Specialty Block, OTs, OPDs, laboratories and departments.
+- Setting up of hospital-wide state of the art local area network for computerizing and interlinking of all the wards in the main hospital, EMS, and wards in Super Specialty Block, OTs, OPDs, laboratories, and departments.

 - Procurement and installation of client desktop computers in all the patient-care areas where they are required through the hospital network system.

-- A post of e Computer Data Processor (CDP) has been created and filled and assisted by regular MRD Staff in the day-today functioning of HIS.
-These personnel take care of the responsibilities for management of Hospital Network and software modules.
-New creation is essentially required for overall HIS maintenance.
+- A post of e Computer Data Processor (CDP) has been created and filled and assisted by regular MRD Staff in the day-to-day functioning of HIS.
+This personnel takes care of the responsibilities for management of Hospital Network and software modules.
+The new creation is essentially required for overall HIS maintenance.